 Did you know that physical activity increases your body's insulin sensitivity?

-Insulin is the key hormone in controlling your blood sugar, which helps to better manage diabetes.
+Insulin is the key hormone in controlling your blood sugar, which helps to better manage diabetes and other metabolic diseases.

-Even just a 20-minute walk after a meal can help with reducing post-meal blood-sugar spikes because your muscles start to take in glucose (preventing it from being in the blood!).
+Even just a 20 minute walk after a meal can help with reducing post-meal blood sugar spikes because your muscles start to take in glucose (preventing the sugar from being in the blood!).

 Other benefits of increased physical activity include: